Liza! Liza!: Critical reception

 Record Mirror was effusive in its praise, with reviewer P.J. introducing Minnelli as "just about the zippiest new talent on the girlie disc scene".
 The review emphasized that while she shared the "emotionalism and dynamicism" of her mother, her work was not "copy-cat".
 It highlighted her "confident, brash, youthful singing at its best" on upbeat numbers and her ability to be "sweet and calm" on ballads.
-The critique concluded with a definitive prediction: "Liza Minelli is going to be a very, very, big star indeed.
+The critique concluded with a definitive prediction: "Liza Minnelli is going to be a very, very, big star indeed.
 That's for sure".

 The critic from High Fidelity wrote in January 1965 that "it takes only a few minutes of listening here to know that Liza Minnelli is Judy Garland's daughter".
 The similarities, according to the review, "do not stem so much from conscious copying as from the natural closeness of familial relationship".
 They described the album as "an unusually well-selected one", and praise was given to Miss Minnelli's "wide range in both voice and style," as well as the "excellent arrangements (uncredited) and a fine orchestra" conducted by Peter Matz.

 In a retrospective review for AllMusic, William Ruhlmann highlighted Matz's "inventive" arrangements and Minnelli's performance, observing that while the ballads revealed a vocal resemblance to her mother, combining "emotional sensitivity and nearly unbridled power", the album also showcased her comic abilities on novelty numbers.
 The review singled out her early, fervent renditions of John Kander and Fred Ebb's "Maybe This Time" and "If I Were in Your Shoes" as particularly significant.